ColinEdwardRhodes/PetpointReportDownload/README.md

 Animal: Intake with Results Extended
     # the intake start date
     Intake Start Date:
+    	# the name of the element on the report page.
+Use chrome or IE inspect element ot get the CSS Path.
         //*[@id="calendar1_Date1"]
+        # a default value
         03/20/2010
+        # should we always use the default?
         False
     # The intake end date
     Intake End Date: